 The entry into force of the RGPD has profoundly changed the normative landscape with the overhaul of the French Data Protection Act (LIL ) of 6 January 1978 relating to information technology, files and freedoms by Order No. 2018-1125 of 12 December 2018, in order to ensure its compliance with the RGPD, and the reform of health data hosting.

-The specificity of the pharmaceutical sector and the sensitivity of some of its activities, such as health vigilance, clinical trials, and the development and use of software, has led the CNIL to set up a specific standardisation through specific reference methodologies and benchmarks.
+The specificity of the pharmaceutical sector and the sensitivity of some of its activities, such as health vigilance, clinical trials, and the development and use of software, has led the CNIL to set up a specific standardisation through specific reference methodologies and specific set of references.

 For healthcare manufacturers, the processing of health data has now become inseparable from the marketing of their products, particularly for medical devices, but also for all their economic and development activities, such as clinical research and investigations, the development of e-health, the management of commercial relations or relations with healthcare professionals.